Habitat for Humanity: Habitat Bicycle Challenge

 The Habitat Bicycle Challenge (HBC), a nine-week, coast-to-coast bicycle trip undertaken to raise funds for Habitat for Humanity of Greater New Haven and to increase awareness of Habitat for Humanity in general, took place annually from 1995 to 2007.
 Prior to embarking in June on the 4000 mi trek, participants engaged in a seven-month fundraising campaign for Habitat for Humanity of Greater New Haven.
 Once on the road, they served as roaming advertisements for Habitat and gave nightly presentations explaining Habitat's mission to their hosts, usually church congregations.
 They also took part in builds with local Habitat chapters along the way.

-At its height, HBC attracted about 90 participants a year, all aged 18 to 24 and about half coming from Yale University.
+At its height, HBC attracted about 90 participants a year, all aged 18 to 24 and with about half coming from Yale University.
 Each rider traveled one of three routes: New Haven to San Francisco, New Haven to Portland, or New Haven to Seattle.
 By 2004 HBC had become the single largest yearly fundraiser for any Habitat affiliate in the world, raising about $400,000 a year.
 However, amid growing safety concerns, Habitat for Humanity of Greater New Haven was forced to announce the cancellation of HBC in September 2007.

-Bike and Build, a similar program, was founded in 2002 by a former HBC rider.
-Though not directly affiliated with Habitat for Humanity, it carries on the legacy of the Habitat Bicycle Challenge.